-For several years, passion fruit growing has been declining in many parts of the world due to Fusarium wilt infection [2].
+For several years, passion fruit growing has been declining in many parts of the world due to Fusarium wilt infection [1] [10].
 In many places, the yellow passion fruit (P. edulis f. flavicarpa) seedlings are used as rootstocks because they offer short term resistance to Fusarium wilt.
-However, recently there have been many reports from Kenyan growers that P. edulis f. flavicarpa is no longer resistant to Fusarium wilt [2].
+However, recently there have been many reports from Kenyan growers that P. edulis f. flavicarpa is no longer resistant to Fusarium wilt [1].
 An alternative compatible rootstock with P. edulis f edulis and resistant to Fusarium wilt would be useful.
-This alternative rootstalk can be

-- 16 found if more species in the family Passifloraceae are screened.
-The family Passifloraceae has - more than 500 species [6]. - 18 The Fusarium wilt pathogen gains entry into the plant directly or though wounds.
-The wounds - on the plant can be caused by nematodes, weeding, slashing or wind [1] [4].
-The deleterious - effects of wind have also been reported by [9] and [8].
-According to [9], the extent of wind - damage in apples is mainly determined by the speed of wind, the vertical rapture and horizontal - tensile strengths of the plants.
-These strengths depend on cleft lengths [3].
-According to [3] [7], - 23 hydraulic conductance is variable amongst different graft cleft lengths.
-Hydraulic conductance is - 24 directly related to nutrient uptake and growth [7].
-The objective of this experiment was to study - 25 the strength of graft unions between different graft combinations with respect to cleft lengths, - wind damage and growth.
+This alternative rootstalk can be found if more species in the family Passifloraceae are screened.
+The family Passifloraceae has more than 500 species [16].
+The Fusarium wilt pathogen gains entry into the plant directly or though wounds.
+The wounds on the plant can be caused by nematodes, weeding, slashing or wind [16] 13] [14].
+The deleterious effects of wind have also been reported by [12] [9] and [13].
+According to [12], the extent of wind damage in apples is mainly determined by the speed of wind, the vertical rapture and horizontal tensile strengths of the plants.
+These strengths depend on cleft lengths [5].
+According to [5] [15], hydraulic conductance is variable amongst different graft cleft lengths.
+Hydraulic conductance is directly related to nutrient uptake and growth [15] [3].
+So far there is no information about the relationship between rootstocks resistant to Fusarium and their interaction with the mechanical strength: vertical shear, horizontal shear, hydraulic conductance, wind damage and growth.
+The objective of this experiment was to study the strength of graft unions between different graft combinations with respect to cleft lengths, wind damage and growth.